zacmea/winenotv2/README.md

 3) CD into root directory & run 'source winenot_backend/venv/bin/activate' to start virtual environment.
 4) With venv running, CD into winenot_backend and run 'pip install requirements.txt' to install back-end dependencies.
 5) Create a PSQL database
-6) Open 'winenot_backend/winenot_backend/settings.py and adjust the WEBSITE_URL and the DATABASE connection information to match your instance (eg: 'http://localhost:5173').
+6) Open 'winenot_backend/winenot_backend/settings.py and adjust the WEBSITE_URL and the DATABASE connection information to match your setup (eg: 'http://localhost:5173').

 ## User Stories
 - As a wine lover, I can find new wines to try by searching or browsing